-The quantity surveyor is to prepare:
+The quantity surveyor is to prepare their report in two parts (issued as two separate PDFs), being:

+Part 1: A report following the relevant Standard Form (Refer Appendix B & C) including a single amount for the Estimated Development Cost including EDC definition (i.e., a separate PDF).

-- A cover letter describing the project with the total EDC amount stated i.e., separate PDF from the balance of the report. - The balance of the report to have "commercial-in-confidence" stated on all pages which will signal to the NSW Department of Planning that these pages are not to be published.
+Part 2: The Estimated Development Cost (EDC) supporting detailed calculations with "commercial-in-confidence" stated on all pages which will signal to the NSW Department of Planning Housing & Infrastructure that these pages are not to be published.